juanjocerero/thelounge-plugin-am/README.md

 ## Debugging

 The plugin includes a debug mode that provides verbose logging, which can be useful for troubleshooting rules or reporting issues.
+You can control this mode in real-time using commands.

+The recommended way to manage debug mode is with the `/am debug` commands:

+*   `/am debug enable`: Activates verbose logging.
+*   `/am debug disable`: Deactivates verbose logging.
+*   `/am debug status`: Shows whether debug mode is currently active.

+Changes are automatically saved to `config.json`, so your choice will be remembered after a restart.

+### Manual Configuration

-This is controlled by a `config.json` file located in the same directory as `rules.json`.
+As an alternative, you can also control this feature by manually editing the `config.json` file (located in the same directory as `rules.json`).
+Set the `debug` property to `true` or `false`:

-### Enabling Debug Mode

-To enable debug mode, simply edit the `config.json` file and set the `debug` property to `true`:

 ```json
 {
   "debug": true
 }
 ```

-The plugin will automatically detect the change and start printing detailed logs.
-To disable it, set the value back to `false`.
-You do not need to restart TheLounge.
+The plugin will automatically detect this change as well.

 ## Usage